ARM-software/acle/main/acle.md

 | 2021Q3       | 30 September 2021 | Arm    | Minor re-wording.
 NFCI.                                                                                              |
 | 2021Q4       | 11 January 2022   | Arm    | See [Changes between ACLE Q3 2021 and ACLE Q4 2021](#changes-between-acle-q3-2021-and-acle-q4-2021)                  |

-#### Changes between ACLE Q2 2020 and ACLE Q3 2020

-* Add support for features introduced in the Armv8.7-a architecture update.
-* Fix allowed values for __ARM_FEATURE_CDE_COPROC macro.

-#### Changes between ACLE Q4 2019 and ACLE Q2 2020

-* Updates to CDE intrinsics.
-* Allow some Neon intrinsics previously available in A64 only in A32 as well.

-#### Changes between ACLE Q3 2019 and ACLE Q4 2019

-* BETA support for the Custom Datapath Extension.
-* MVE intrinsics updates and fixes.
-* Feature macros for Pointer Authentication and Branch Target Identification.

-#### Changes between ACLE Q2 2019 and ACLE Q3 2019

-* Support added for Armv8.6-A features.
-* Support added for random number instruction intrinsics from Armv8.5-A [[ARMARMv85]](#ARMARMv85).

-#### Changes between ACLE Q1 2019 and ACLE Q2 2019
+#### Changes between ACLE Q2 2017 and ACLE Q2 2018

-* Support added for TME features.
+Most changes in ACLE Q2 2018 are updates to support features introduced in Armv8.3-A [[ARMARMv83]](#ARMARMv83).
+Support is added for the Complex addition and Complex MLA intrinsics.
-* Support added for rounding intrinsics from Armv8.5-A [[ARMARMv85]](#ARMARMv85).
+Armv8.4-A [[ARMARMv84]](#ARMARMv84).
+Support is added for the Dot Product intrinsics.

 #### Changes between ACLE Q2 2018 and ACLE Q1 2019